-Looking for a way to become civically active in 2020?
+Looking for a way to become civically active while at JHU?
 Volunteer with Hopkins Votes, and make sure your colleagues and classmates are registered and ready!

-With the general elections and the U.S. Census count, we need all hands on deck to make sure everyone at Hopkins is able to make their voice heard and be counted.
+With each U.S. election we need all Blue Jay hands on deck to make sure everyone at Hopkins is able to make their voice heard and be counted.
 Commit to action and sign-up to volunteer below.

 Have questions?
 Contact HopkinsVotes@jhu.edu.

 Chris Park ’23, Volunteer Coordinator